-An annual report and termly updates which present a statistical summary of the service for April 2018 to March 2019.
+The report provides a statistical overview of how the programme is working for April 2018 to March 2019.

-The annual report aims to provide a statistical overview of how the programme is working by presenting statistics from a management information set, for example, the numbers of children using Flying Start services, together with developing statistics about outcomes for Flying Start children.
+It presents statistics from a management information set.
+For example, the numbers of children using Flying Start services, together with developing statistics about outcomes for Flying Start children.

 - 36,367 children received (benefitted from) Flying Start services during 2018-19; 1% lower than in 2017-18 (36,869) but 0.4% greater than the number expected for the year.

 - Flying Start children up to age 4 were seen an average of 6.2 times during 2018-19 by health visitors and members of the wider health team, slightly less than in 2017-18 (6.9 contacts per child).